babonet13/HostYourNode/readme.md

 Organization of this repository
 -
-This repository provide resources for both :
+This repository is organized that to the following sections :
-This stack could be composed by :
  <table>
     <thead>
         <tr>